martinos/contribution-checklist/issues.md

 longer and less focused.
 So when you are about to comment, ask yourself:
 **does the person fixing this issue need to read this?** Am I using their time efficiently?

+#### Longer issues are harder to understand

+> I would have written a shorter letter, but I did not have the time.
+>
+> &mdash; Blaise Pascal

+Every issue must be distilled down to a core idea or problem that fits in a person's brain.
+If you do not do that distilling, someone else has to!

+Furthermore, easy issues will naturally be resolved faster.
+The more work the reader must do to help, the less likely you are to get help super quick.

+So to use everyone else's time most efficiently, *you* have to distill things.
+If you do this, you will have better outcomes in aggregate!